eersnington/workflow-cloudflare-world/packages/world-cloudflare/HOW_IT_WORKS.md

 This document explains the architecture and components of the Cloudflare world implementation for workflow management.

 This implementation uses [Drizzle Schema](./src/drizzle/schema.ts) that can be migrated into your D1 database and is backed by Cloudflare's D1 (SQLite).
+The `npx workflow-cloudflare-world` CLI copies the baseline SQL migration into your project so `wrangler d1 migrations apply` works out of the box.

 If you want to use a different ORM or query builder, you can fork this implementation and replace the Drizzle parts with your own.